wemake-services/wemake-python-styleguide/docs/pages/usage.rst

 But we still want to provide the best experience for all users.

 So, you can disable some checks, that you are not ok with.
+**Note**: you might accidentally break the consistency of this project, when you disable some checks.
+We **do not** officially recommend to do it.

 There are three ways to ignore some specific violations: